“Highly recommended…The English novel needs more Diran Adebayos.”

 The Literary Review

-Born in London; Diran Adebayo won a major scholarship to Malvern College before reading Law at Oxford University.
-Diran is a Fellow of the Royal Society of Literature, and a fan of Tottenham Hotspur football club and the West Indies cricket team.
-He is from a wider arts family.
-His oldest brother Yinka is a children’s author, his brother Dotun is a writer, publisher and broadcaster, his sister-in-law Carroll Thompson is a singer and his cousin Mojisola is an actor and playwright.
+Born in London, Diran won a Major Scholarship to Malvern College, where he was first published with a poem in an Independent Schools anthology, before reading Law at Oxford University, where he co-edited the Oxford Union magazine, Debate, and was the Arts Editor and writer of the ‘John Evelyn’ gossip column for Cherwell, the University newspaper.
+After university, Diran became Senior News Reporter at ‘The Voice’ newspaper, where he wrote an exclusive interview with the first openly gay British footballer Justin Fashanu, before working in television for the B.B.C. and L.W.T. as a Reporter, Senior Researcher or Assistant Producer on series such as ‘Reportage’, ‘The Late Show’, ‘The London Programme’ and ‘Devil’s Advocate’, presented by Darcus Howe.
+Diran is a Fellow of the Royal Society of Literature and a fan of Tottenham Hotspur football club and the West Indies cricket team.
+He is currently a lecturer in Creative Writing at Kingston University and is from a wider arts family.
+His oldest brother Yinka is a children’s author, his brother Dotun is a writer, publisher and broadcaster, his sister-in-law Carroll Thompson is a singer and his cousin Mojisola is a playwright and academic.